-At October 31, 2017, the Company had all of its total 3.09 million outstanding warrants classified as equity (equity warrants).
-At October 31, 2016, the Company had approximately 3.09 million of its total 3.11 million outstanding warrants classified as equity.
-At October 31, 2015, the Company had approximately 3.22 million of its total 3.24 million outstanding warrants classified as equity.
+At October 31, 2018, the Company had 2,876 of its total 14,169,542 outstanding warrants classified as equity (equity warrants).
+At October 31, 2017, the Company had all of its total 3,092,395 outstanding warrants classified as equity warrants.
 At issuance, equity warrants are recorded at their relative fair values, using the Relative Fair Value Method, in the shareholders equity section of the balance sheet.
-The Company's equity warrants can only be settled through the issuance of shares and are not subject to anti-dilution provisions.